julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

     name: "Wild Witch Herbs"
 ---

-# The Witch’s Midwinter Kitchen: Folk Food Magic for the Twelve Nights

-In the old European imagination, **midwinter began in the kitchen**, not the forest.
+In the old European imagination, **winter began in the kitchen**, not the forest.
 The hearth was the heart of the household, the fire that refused to die even as everything outside froze.
 And during the **Twelve Nights**—those strange days between the solstice and early January—the kitchen became a place of magic, divination, offerings, and protection.

 This was not cuisine.